nfischer/course-dashboard/README.md

 the following commands from the frontend directory:

 ```
-npm install
+$ npm install
-gulp build_browser
+$ gulp build_browser
 ```

-in order to have the backend serve frontend files and have the frontend talk to the backend, execute the following commands:
+In order to have the backend serve frontend files and have the frontend talk to the backend, execute the following commands:

 ```